 What Kind of Neighborhoods Do Renters Choose?

-What are the neighborhoods renters love most You might think that renters flock to specific neighborhoods because the area is somehow ideal for apartment owners.
+You might think that renters flock to specific neighborhoods because the area is somehow ideal for apartment owners.
 Whether you’re looking at Uptown Dallas apartments for rent or a sunny home in California’s Bay Area, that just might be the case.
 However, there’s a lot more to a neighborhood than location alone.

 Some of the would-be nicest locations in the world are tarnished with neighborhoods that define themselves by tattered housing, high crime rates, and a severe lack of anything to do in the immediate area.
 Whether you are buying or renting a home picking a neighborhood is a crucial exercise worth spending a decent amount of time on to ensure your happiness.